tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 In this section, we will run Ray cluster with Azure provider for Ray autoscaler.

-First, please prepare a client machine (assuming Ubuntu 18.04) and setup the requisites component as follows.
+First, please prepare a client machine (assuming Ubuntu 18.04) and setup the requisites component as follows.<br>
+The all following tasks will be done in this client.

 ```
 sudo apt-get update